 Daveed Diggs hasn’t been doing much theatre lately.
 After winning a Tony Award for playing Marquis de Lafayette and Thomas Jefferson in Hamilton (you may have heard of it), Diggs pivoted to Hollywood, taking on recurring roles in “black-ish” and “The Unbreakable Kimmy Schmidt.”
 Last year he produced, wrote, and starred in the film Blindspotting, about gentrification and race in Oakland, Calif., where he was born.
 He also starred in “Velvet Buzzsaw” (for Netflix) and will next be seen in “Snowpiercer” (TNT).

 But he’s very happy to be back in front of a live audience this month for the world premiere of White Noise by Suzan-Lori Parks, his favorite playwright, at the Public Theater.
 The play is about a diverse, well-off group of friends whose lives are shaken when one of their own is racially profiled by a police officer.
-White Noise runs March 5-April 21.
+White Noise runs March 5-May 5.

 DIEP TRAN: I was reading the summary of the play, because I wasn’t given a script, and it reminded me of Blindspotting.